aurora-cossairt/MSU-Astro/README.md

 Creating this kind of power spectrum is one way that we can *analyze energy transport* in the simulations.
 As part of the ICER-ACRES program at Michigan State University, I helped develop *a new way to analyze energy transport*.
 To learn more about what we learned, please refer to my poster (presented at the 9th annual Mid-Michigan Symposium for Undergraduate Research Experiences (Mid-SURE))

 ## Acknowledgements
+This work was developed as part of the Advanced Computational Research Experience for Students (ACRES) at Michigan State University.
+This program is supported by the National Science Foundation (Grant number: OAC1560168).

 Thanks to my mentors, Dr. Philipp Grete and Dr. Brian O'Shea of Michigan State University.

-We run our plasma turbulence simulations using Athena, which was developed at Princeton (https://github.com/PrincetonUniversity/Athena-Cversion)
+We run our plasma turbulence simulations using Athena, which was developed at Princeton (https://github.com/PrincetonUniversity/Athena-Cversion).
+Their paper is the first reference below.

+## References:
-Citation: J. M. Stone, et. al. (2008).
+J. M. Stone, et. al. (2008).
 Astrophys.
 J. Suppl.
 Ser.
-178, 137
+178, 137 Grete, P., et. al. (2017).
+Energy transfer in compressible magnetohydrodynamic turbulence.
+Physics of Plasmas, 24.
+Sadek, M., & Aluie, H. (2018).
+Extracting the spectrum of a flow by spatial filtering.
+Physical Review Fluids, 3.